Best Kitchen Scale of 2020

 We tested accuracy by weighing calibration masses of known weights.
 We did so across a range of weights over a total of four tests with each scale.
 The most accurate scale got the "answer" right, to the nearest tenth of a gram.
 The least accurate scale missed three of the weights by one gram.
 In the grand scheme of things, given what we're typically weighing with these scales, this isn't a huge variation in accuracy.
 In short, for typical kitchen and office use, all the scales we tested are accurate enough.

 If you demand absolute accuracy for small loads, the American Weigh Scales Pocket scale is the absolute best.
 It has one-tenth gram resolution and weighed all our calibration weights exactly as marked.
 For reference, 1/10 of a gram is a little more than the weight of one typical grain of popcorn.
 One gram is seven grains of popcorn, roughly.

 The Oxo Good Grips scale also has one-tenth gram resolution, but it wasn't quite as accurate as the AWS.
 Only when rounded to the nearest gram, did the Oxo get all the masses correct.

-We've summarized the options and detailed our testing.
-We found real and essential differences between these scales.
+We applied our proven, flexible, customized, rigorous, and repeatable testing procedure to these kitchen scales.
+The result is confident, authoritative results that combine to truly give you actionable recommendations.
 The most important differences are amalgamated within the "ease of use" category.
 User interfaces and efficiency are the best differentiators of performance.
 Accuracy and aesthetics vary across the sample set, but you will have to decide for yourself exactly how significant the minor differences in these latter categories are, and proceed accordingly.

 — Jediah Porter